 And why I’m not told I’m on it?
 To teach me social rules: if you help somebody, you don’t tell them that you help them, do you?

-The only person who could come up with this and make it work would be Oriana.
+The only person who could come up with this and make it work would be my diagnostician.
 I did state here already that when I spoke with her I had the impression that she adjusted language into something that I can instinctively understand instead of what other people do which is explaining to me every single time when I misunderstood things.

 I didn’t have an idea of Google-ing her directly for some reason.
 I was Google-ing her indirectly by using phrases like ‘how to talk to an autistic person’.
 I did think she’d be there somewhere, rather close to the top, but I’ve never seen her name.
 It was very confusing.
 Now, from her LinkedIn profile it doesn’t even look to me like she works in autism field directly.
 Really strange.

 I’m thinking, she must have learned all that outside of traditional route.
 Possibly someone in her family is autistic and she took time to observe them?
 It reminds me of that guy who I was at the university with.
 Let’s call him Alex.
 He seemed interested in me in a strange, non romantic way (he had a girlfriend).
 He would be coming up to me on breaks to say something just to see what I’d respond with.
 It seemed to me that, although my perspective was different to his, he was really seeing how I came up with what I had to say, instead of, like other people, thinking that I was strange.